Trita District

 Trita is a district of Luya Province in the Amazonas Region in Peru.
 Trita offers several attractive places for tourists such as the ruins of the Chachapoya culture.

-As typical meals the Candy stick is known with Popes and the Purtumote between others.
+Among the traditional dishes of the district are purtumute and other regional foods.

 The district is bordered to the north by the Lámud District and to the south by the Luya District.